Agasper/unity-android-notifications/README.md

 **I got application crash**

 Check you don't call CancelNotification and SetNotification in one frame, and you put notify_icon_small into the res directory.
+Be sure you generate unique id for every new notification.

 ### Screenshot
 ![Screenshot](https://github.com/Agasper/unity-android-notifications/blob/master/screenshot.png?raw=true "Screenshot")